q1sun/Tutorial-SciML-TJU/README.md

 # Tutorial-SciML
-Lecture Notes for Scientific Machine Learning
+Lecture Notes for Scientific Machine Learning at Tongji University, 2024

+第一章、